 Another crucial aspect of the American Staffordshire Terrier’s eye structure is the cornea.
 This transparent front part of the eye is responsible for focusing light into the eye.
 It’s important to note that the cornea has no blood vessels, relying instead on tears for nourishment and oxygen.
 Therefore, any decrease in tear production can lead to corneal problems.

-The retina, located at the back of the eye, is also a vital part of your American Staffordshire Terrier’s vision.
-It contains light-sensitive cells that convert light into electrical signals, which are then sent to the brain.
+The retina, located at the back of the eye, contains light-sensitive cells that convert light into electrical signals, which are then sent to the brain.
 Unfortunately, the retina can be affected by various diseases, including progressive retinal atrophy (PRA), a condition that can lead to blindness.

 In understanding these unique characteristics of your American Staffordshire Terrier’s eyes, you are better equipped to recognize any potential problems early on.
 Remember, preserving your pet’s eye health is key to ensuring they lead a happy, comfortable life.
 As a loving pet parent, you’re in the perfect position to keep a watchful eye on your American Staffordshire Terrier’s eye health.